 It’s also important to note that during this 3-month moratorium period, extending up to May 31, 2020, interest shall continue to accrue on the amount of loan that’s outstanding.
 Once the moratorium period comes to an end, you will be required to pay the accrued interest on the first due date that falls after May 31, 2020.
 It’s best to contact your lender to know whether this amount will be charged as a single payment, or whether it shall be payable in instalments.

-All in all, with regard to term loans like personal loans, two-wheeler loans, and home loans as well, borrowers can benefit from the EMI moratorium.
-So, if you’ve borrowed any of these loans, you can rest assured that during these testing times, you need not worry about the added burden of EMI payments.
+All in all, if you’ve taken a term loan or availed a working capital facility from any qualifying lender, contact them to enquire if they’re implementing the moratorium.
+With regard to term loans like personal loans, two-wheeler loans, and home loans availed on Finserv MARKETS, borrowers can benefit from the EMI moratorium.
+So, if you’ve borrowed any of these loans on Finserv MARKETS, you can rest assured that during these testing times, you will not need to worry about the added burden of EMI payments.

 Download Our App